IIIF/training/europeana/README.md

-# Europeana Aggreagtor IIIF Training
+# Europeana Aggregator IIIF Training

 This training is part the [Europeana training on IIIF] sessions.